nickjj/orats/README.md

 - **Security**:
     - Logging into the server is only possible with an ssh key
     - Root login is disable
-    - fail2ban is setup
+    - fail2ban is setup and configurable
-    - ufw (firewall) is setup to block any ports not exposed by you
+    - ferm (firewall) is setup to block any ports not exposed by you
     - All stack specific processes are running with less privileges than root
 - **User**:
     - A single deploy user is created